onrdr/onrdr.github.io/_posts/2023-01-02-certificates.md

 ## Certificates and Bootcamps

 * MEXT Bil-İşim Full Stack Web Developer Bootcamp Program Certificate
-  * The program will finished in next week and I will be able to upload the certificate in near future.
+  * The program will end next week and I will be able to upload the certificate in near future.

 --------------------------------------------------------------------------------------------------------------------
 * BT Academy Bootcamp : Microsoft Certified Solution Dev.-MCSD / AZ 204 Program Certificate